pprados/patch_langchain_common/PR_README.md

 - Dates are converted to ISO 8601 format for easier handling and consistency with other file formats.

 All keys are in lowercase.

+# Tests
+We propose matrix tests to validate all parsers compatible with the new approach.

+- `test_standard_parameters()`
+- `test_parser_with_table()`

+To validate all the parsers, we retrieved all the PDF files used by each parser for its own tests, and invoked all the parsers from langchain, along with all these files.
+This ensures that there are no crashes when parsing a PDF file.

 # New features of parsers